White automatic Sliding Door

 • Limited Diagnostic Feedback: Offers basic LED indicators instead of an advanced diagnostic LCD interface, which may slow troubleshooting.

-• Fewer Customization Options: Offers simpler settings compared to IXIO-DT1, potentially limiting fine adjustments.
+• Fewer Customisation Options: Offers simpler settings compared to IXIO-DT1, potentially limiting fine adjustments.

 Side-by-Side Feature Comparison